design-tokens/community-group/technical-reports/format/composite-types.md

 ## Typography

 Represents a typographic style.
-The `type` property MUST be set to the string `typography`.
+The `$type` property MUST be set to the string `typography`.
 The value MUST be an object with the following properties:

 - `fontFamily`: The typography's font.
 The value of this property MUST be a valid [font family value](#font-family) or a reference to a font family token.
 - `fontSize`: The size of the typography.
 The value of this property MUST be a valid [dimension value](#dimension) or a reference to a dimension token.